Askedio/laravel-ratchet/README.md

     {
         "type": "git",
         "url":  "git@github.com:simonhamp/laravel-ratchet.git"
+    },
+    {
+        "type": "git",
+        "url":  "git@github.com:simonhamp/laravel-zmq.git"
     }
 ]
 ```

-The service provider is loaded automatically in Laravel 5.5 using Package Autodiscovery.
+The service providers are loaded automatically in Laravel 5.5 using Package Autodiscovery.

 You **MUST** publish the vendor files so you can configure your server defaults.